SurajSSingh/SurajSSingh.github.io/content/projects/nomie-stopwatch.md

 date = 2023-11-06
 image="/assets/images/nomie-stopwatch.png"
-alt="Screenshot of Stopwatch plugin for Nomie 6." summary = "A plugin I created for <a href='https://github.com/open-nomie/nomie6-oss'>Nomie 6</a> to allow a more unified way ofusing the timer trackers." project_link="https://github.com/SurajSSingh/Nomie-Stopwatch" weight=4
+alt="Screenshot of Stopwatch plugin for Nomie 6." summary = "A plugin I created for <a href='https://github.com/open-nomie/nomie6-oss'>Nomie 6</a> to allow a more unified way of using the timer trackers." project_link="https://github.com/SurajSSingh/Nomie-Stopwatch" weight=4
 +++